dscc-admin-ch/lomas/docs/source/index.rst

 ========
 The server side, implemented in a micro-service architecture, is composed of two main services:

 - A client-facing HTTP server, that uses FastAPI for processing user requests and executing diverse queries.
-Its primary function is to efficiently handle incoming requests from the client (researcher) and to execute the different queries (SmartnoiseSQL, OpenDP, etc.).
+Its primary function is to efficiently handle incoming requests from the client (user) and to execute the different queries (SmartnoiseSQL, OpenDP, etc.).

 - A MongoDB administration database to manage the server state.
 This database serves as a repository for user and metadata about the dataset.
 User-related data include access permissions to specific datasets, allocated budgets for each user, remaining budgets and queries executed so far by the user (that we also refer to as "archives").
 Dataset-related data includes details such as dataset names, information and credentials for accessing the sensitive dataset (e.g., S3, local, HTTP), and references to associated metadata.